courtneyum/Trading/README.md

 * `use_best_model` if True, we use the best model from `best_model_filename`.
 Otherwise, we use the final model that is created after all training has finished.
 * `show_plots` if true, the program will pause after each figure is created for you to view it.
 In order to continue, you will have to close the plots.
 * `col_to_trade_on` This is the column whose price fluctuations decide whether we make a trade.
 Currently it is the closing price, but can be changed to any of the other columns.

+### Our Trading Strategy ###

+Since we can predict the closing price three time steps into the future, for each time step we will have 3 predictions for what will happen the following time step.
+If most of these predictions are that the price will go up, the we enter a long position (buy).
+If most of these predictions are that the price will go down, we enter a short position (sell).
+For each timestep that we are in a long or short position, we calculate our profits.
+If we were right, then our profit increases by the change in price at that time step.
+If we were wrong, our profit decreases by the change in price that time step.
+This portion of our code is not as well tested as the rest due to time constraints.
+It appears though that this strategy is not extremely successful.
+Our profits are small (but positive!) and are reported to the VS Code terminal when you run our program.
+Given more time, we would have liked to test our strategy more thoroughly and to search for a more profitable one.
+We believe, however, that the neural network shows promise as an aid to a trading strategy due to the apparent accuracy of our predictions.
+I believe that the model could be improved further and further customized for each stock given more time as well.